Peterforyou/web3bridge-task-1/README.md

 ### What I learned

-I learnt how to aplly one class to multiple divs and style them once than having multiple classes and styles, it was interesting building this project.
+I learnt how to apply one class to multiple divs and style them once than having multiple classes and styles, it was interesting building this project.

 ```html